lhch9550/who_delegates_to_ai/README.md

 GitHub*.
 The repository contains one occupation-level dataset and a single notebook that reproduces the tables and figures.

-- `automation_data.csv` — the merged, occupation-level dataset (774 rows, one per SOC
-  occupation).
-- `automation.ipynb` — loads the dataset and produces the descriptive table, the regressions, and the figures.

 The core measure is the **Agentic Adoption Index (AAI)**: for each occupation it records how closely the occupation's O\*NET task statements match the descriptions of practitioner-built agent skill files shared on public GitHub, aggregated with O\*NET task